Interactive Mode Guide

 What It Creates:

-• YAML config in sources/active/config_driven/configs/
+• YAML config in Config/sources/active/config_driven/configs/

 • Registry entry (automatic on next run)